 So, lace up your hiking boots, grab a map, strap on a backpack and hit the trails...

 One of the oldest most beautiful tracks on kunanyi / Mount Wellington, with mighty eucalypt gum trees, tree ferns, lush mosses and weird fungi.
 The start of the 2km track is best accessed from the car park at the top of Old Farm Rd in South Hobart).
 The walk is reasonably steep as it steps its way up to Junction Cabin climbing ~300m in elevation, it’s best to allow about 30-45 mins.
 As the trail criss-crosses the rambling brook you will come across numerous waterfalls and wooden handcrafted bridges.

 There are a number of hidden secrets on this track including hut ruins and waterfalls.
 After reaching Junction Cabin there are lots of other walking track options but the best way back to the start is via Old Farm fire Trail.
-Our Iconic Ascent tour includes this trail as part of the sea to summit walk with lunch at Junction Cabin.
+Our Sea to Summit Walk and 'In Darwin's Footsteps tour' include this trail as part of their experience.

 Walk Time: 30-45 mins one way Difficulty: Moderate Distance: ~2km